 What to know about the jurors in Trump's "hush money" trial in New York

-The number of jurors who have been seated in former President Donald Trump's New York criminal trial is down to five, after two jurors were excused on Thursday, the third day of the trial.
+Twelve jurors and two alternates have now been seated in former President Donald Trump's criminal trial in New York, which could begin opening arguments as soon as Monday.

-The ousted jurors were among the seven who were chosen earlier in the week.
+The final jury was chosen from a pool of dozens of Manhattan residents and includes two people who replaced earlier selections.
 One woman expressed concerns about her identity being revealed by media reports, saying friends and family had already asked her if she was serving.
 Another man was dismissed after prosecutors flagged possible inconsistencies in his answers in the jury questionnaire.

-The final jurors, whose identities are known to lawyers in the case but otherwise kept secret, will be tasked with deciding the outcome of the first criminal trial of a former president in U.S. history.
+The jurors, whose identities are known to those involved in the case but otherwise kept secret, will be tasked with deciding the outcome of the first criminal trial of a former president in U.S. history.
+They all vowed to serve impartially, and answered questions about their political opinions, personal lives and news consumption habits before being selected.
+After the two earlier jurors were replaced, Judge Juan Merchan restricted the media from reporting on potential jurors' employers.

 Juror #1